Skip to main content

 Heart-healthy activities

 Sports are a great way to get kids moving.
 See what sports programs your community recreation department is offering.
-Soccer, basketball, and hockey whether on the ice, street, or floor are ideal sports for weight loss.
+Soccer, basketball, and hockey, on the ice, the street, or the floor, are ideal sports for weight loss.
 If your child is self-conscious at first because of his or her weight, try tennis, ice skating, or cross-country skiing.
 Once he or she has dropped some weight, revisit the idea of a team sport.

 “Obesity is a medical disease that requires a lot of patience, persistence, and love to overcome,” Angstadt noted.
 “It is critical that parents never berate or make fun of their overweight children.
 Your support is critical to overcoming this disease.”